What is Maifest? What is a Maibaum? Germany Celebrates May Day!

 Celebrating Maifest

-The dance around the Maypole symbolized spring, and the awakening of the earth.
+The dance around the Maypole symbolized Spring and the awakening of the earth.
 In smaller towns, the entire village might be involved in singing and dancing!
-In addition to the Maypole, there is dancing, eating and lots of drinking!
+In addition to the Maypole, there is dancing, eating, and drinking!
 Some towns burn bonfires.
-And special beverages like Maibock beer brewed especially for this celebration and Maibowle (a champagne punch) are served.
+Special beverages like Maibock beer are brewed especially for this celebration, and Maibowle, a champagne punch, is served.

 Frau Holle and Maifest

-As children, most of us were read the fairy tale of Frau Holle, the woman who shakes out her feather beds and makes it snow.
+As children, most of us heard the fairy tale of Frau Holle, the woman who shakes out her feather beds and makes it snow.
 But the story of Frau Holle goes deeper.
-In pagan times, after a long winter, Frau Holle headed back to her home on Walpurgistnacht.
-Spring Cleaning, including scrubbing fireplace soot from the walls, cleaning the floors and rugs, and freshening all the rooms in the house was done in anticipation of having a goddess stop by.
-Spring Cleaning clears out the dirt and grime of Winter, and makes your home fresh and clean for Spring.
+In pagan times, people said that after a long winter, Frau Holle headed back to her home on Walpurgistnacht.
+Spring Cleaning, including scrubbing fireplace soot from the walls, cleaning the floors and rugs, and freshening all the rooms in the house, was done in anticipation of having a goddess stop by.
+Spring Cleaning clears the dirt and grime of Winter, making your home fresh and clean for Spring.
 You certainly wouldn’t want to disappoint her.

 What is Maifest